What Is an MQL? 7 Steps to Defining a Marketing-Qualified Lead (MQL)

 We’ll focus today on the nexus between the marketing-qualified and sales-accepted lead, as that’s the common ground for sales and marketing teams of all shapes and sizes.

 Sales and marketing must work together to develop this definition.
-Despite the best intentions, marketing often creates a qualified lead definition but sales never sees it – or agrees to it.
-Unless there is a clear definition and buy-in from both sides, the MQL stage won’t do much for your organization.
+Despite the best intentions, marketing often defines each of the lead stages but sales never sees it – or agrees to it.
+Unless there is a clear lead definition for each stage and buy-in from both sides, the MQL stage won’t do much for your organization.

 2. Use your buyer personas as a starting point